I am an engineer 👨🏻💻

 I am deeply convinced that we should use our talents.
 That is why I am interested in the Gallup Institute’s approach to talent, and its definition of talents and strengths:

 A strength is the ability to consistently deliver near-perfect results in a specific activity.

 Talents are naturally recurring patterns of thoughts, feelings, or behaviors that can be used productively.

 Talents, knowledge and skills – along with time spent (i.e. investing) practicing, developing skills and building a knowledge base – come together to create strengths.

-- I like close relationships with others.
-I find deep satisfaction in working hard with my friends to achieve my goals.
+- Relator: I enjoy building close relationships with others and working together to achieve goals.

-- I am intrigued by the unique qualities of each person.
-I have a gift for discovering how different people can work productively together.
+- Individualisation: I appreciate the unique qualities of each person and have a talent for finding ways for people to work well together.

 “You’re special.
 Your distinctive CliftonStrengths 34 profile sets you apart from all others.
 This is your talent DNA, shown in ranked order based on your responses to the test. “